dan-pereira/final-year-project/docs/proposal/proposal.md

 #### Student 2

 Daniel will be assembling and coding the Raspberry Pi.
 There are 2 main functions of the pi from a software perspective, the first being fetching data from the environment.
 Each of the individual sensors will have to be accounted, interpreted and restructured into a suitable format.
 Using web requests the pi will then be programmed to push this data to the EC2 server.
 The second function of the pi will be to perform as a restful server waiting for inputs from the EC2 server.
-Daniel will program the pi to receive any information from the server … will be converted to send commands to the individual controllers (water light, heat).
+Daniel will program the pi to receive any information from the server and then convert it into commands which will be sent to the individual controllers (water light, heat).

 #### Collaboration